influxdata/telegraf/plugins/inputs/prometheus/README.md

   ## Kubernetes config file to create client from.
   # kube_config = "/path/to/kubernetes.config"

-  ## Explicit scrape configuration for pods matched by label, field and namespace selectors
+  ## Explicit scrape configuration for pods matched by label, field and
-  # Values can't be overridden by the `prometheus.io/` pod annotations.
-Not specified or
+  ## namespace selectors.
+Values cannot be overridden by the `prometheus.io/`
-  # enabled = false, then scraping config is entirely governed by pod annotations.
+  ## pod annotations.
+Not specified or enabled = false, then scraping config is
+  ## entirely governed by pod annotations.

   ## Scrape Method
-  ## annotations: default, looks for specific pod annotations documented below.
+  ## annotations: default, looks for specific pod annotations documented below
   ## settings: only look for pods matching the settings provided, not
   ##   annotations
   ## settings+annotations: looks at pods that match annotations using the user
-  ##   defined settings.
+  ##   defined settings
   # monitor_kubernetes_pods_method = "annotations"

   ## Scrape 'annotations' method notes